European mass carmakers worst hit in August

 September and October "are going to be a disaster", Spanish car dealers' association Faconauto said.
 Sales are set for a sharp fall unless automakers discount even more aggressively, a spokesman said.

-(Additional reporting by Gilles Guillaume and Elena Berton in Paris, Stephen Jewkes in Milan, and Robert Hetz in Madrid; Editing by Dan Lalor and David Cowell)
+(Additional reporting by Gilles Guillaume and Elena Berton in Paris, Elisa Sola in Milan, and Robert Hetz in Madrid; Editing by Dan Lalor)